Proposal for measuring out-of-time-ordered correlators at finite temperature with coupled spin chains: Connections to earlier works

 In summary, the quantum protocol for OTOC measurements presented in this work requires twice the number of qubits as the randomized protocol, and requires fine-tuning to realize time evolution with $-H^* = R\+HR$.
 It can however be readily extended to arbitrary finite temperatures, by preparing finite temperature TFDs $\ket{{\rm tfd}(\beta)}\bra{{\rm tfd}(\beta)}$, and also requires fewer measurements than the randomized protocol in general.

-A previous quantum protocol to measure the infinite-temperature OTOC was implemented in~\cite{landsman2019verified}, following~\cite{yoshida2019disentangling}.
+A previous quantum protocol to measure the infinite-temperature OTOC was implemented in~\cite{landsman2019verified} and~\cite{blok2021quantum, wang2021verifying}, following~\cite{yoshida2019disentangling}.
 There, the authors prepared $2n$ qubits in $\ket{{\rm tfd}(\beta=0)}$, and one additional independent qubit.
 Then they evolved the two sets of $n$ qubits independently, similar to our method, and finally measured two qubits in the Bell basis.
 Because of this measurement basis, they could extract the sum of OTOCs $\sum_{W,V} \trace\left( W\+V\+(t)WV(t) \right)/(16\cdot 2^n)$, where the sum runs over the three Pauli operators and the identity for a spin.
 The sum of these OTOCs is related to the probability that the initially independent qubit teleported from its initial location to a final location.
 Thus, our protocols are identical at $\beta=0$, except for the presence of the initially independent qubit and choice of the final measurement basis.

-We also briefly comment that a previous work~\cite{yao2016interferometric} proposed a method to measure a differently regularized finite-temperature OTOC [see~\ref{appen:thermalOtoc}].
+We also briefly comment that a previous work~\cite{yao2016interferometric} proposed a method to measure a \textit{differently} regularized finite-temperature OTOC [see~\ref{appen:thermalOtoc}].
 In this work, the authors sample $2n$ qubits from thermal ensembles and measures overlap between the qubits after coupling to an ancilla and time evolution.
-We note that this method does not require sign reversal of the Hamiltonian.
 Ref.~\cite{vermersch2019probing} proposed a method to measure a symmetrized variant of the finite-temperature OTOC [see~\ref{appen:thermalOtoc}] at high temperature.
 In this protocol, the finite-temperature correction to the infinite-temperature OTOC is obtained via statistical correlations between randomized measurements with global random unitaries.
+Both the above protocols do not require sign reversal of the Hamiltonian.
+It is also possible to measure the thermal OTOC by sampling states from a thermal ensemble, and making weak measurements together with forward and backward time evolution of the system~\cite{dressel2018strengthening}.
+All these protocols yield an OTOC that is regularized differently from the OTOC we consider in this paper [see Appendix~\ref{appen:thermalOtoc}].